 If you’re a history buff, you’ll want to stop in at Panteão Nacional, a museum that celebrates famous Portuguese figures.
 Perched on a hill above Campo de Santa Clara in Graça, the museum’s baroque architecture, lavish marble interior, and great views of the river add to the overall experience.

-If you prefer art and architecture to history, opt instead for the National Azulejo Museum in Alfama.
-The museum is dedicated to the beautiful ceramic tiles that decorate many of Portugal’s buildings.
+If you prefer art and architecture to history, opt instead to join us on shore excursion to the Lisbon Tile Museum.
+Dedicated to the beautiful ceramic tiles that decorate many of Portugal’s buildings, the museum is home to tilework dating back to the 15th century.

 3. Skip off to Sintra.

-If you’ve been to Lisbon before and want to experience a new destination, visiting Sintra makes a great day trip.
+If you’re looking for a day trip outside of Lisbon, visiting Sintra makes a great day trip.
 The idyllic village is located only 28km away from Lisbon and is easily accessible by car, train, or shore excursion.

 Sintra is a popular day trip destination thanks to a few memorable landmarks.
 The most iconic is Pena Palace, a spectacular Romanticist castle perched high in the Sintra mountains.
 It’s simply stunning, and a must-visit.
-(In fact, it made our official list of nineteen must-visit majestic palaces.)
 The palace dates back to the Middle Ages and has served as a chapel, a monastery, and a summer royal residence.
 Today, it is a UNESCO World Heritage Site and one of the Seven Wonders of Portugal.
-In addition to touring the palace, you’ll want to devote time to exploring the surround forests and garden.
+In addition to touring the palace, you’ll want to devote time to exploring the surrounding forests and garden.

-Your next stop in Sintra should be Quinta da Regaleira, the lavish result of a Brazilian coffee tycoon commissioning an Italian opera set designer to create his villa.
-The grand 20th century estate is most notable for its exterior.
+Your next stop in Sintra should be Quinta da Regaleira, which answers the age-old question "What do you get when a Brazilian coffee tycoon commissions an Italian opera set designer to create his villa?"
+The sprawling estate is most notable for its exterior.
 A vast park complete with a labyrinth of tunnels and grottoes surrounds the intricate, palatial home.
 Two ceremonial “Initiation Wells” on the property more closely resemble underground towers, which visitors can descend via spiral staircases.

 If you haven’t yet had your fill of palaces and castles, you can visit the mountaintop Moorish Castelo dos Mouros, and the Gothic-meets-Manueline Palace of Sintra in the town’s historic center.